Search This Blog

 $$m < p^k \iff \left|2^r - t\right| = 1.$$

 Conclusion: We now claim that the inequality $p < m$ indeed holds.
-Indeed, assume to the contrary that $m < p$ holds.
-Then we obtain both $k = 1$ and $\sigma(p^k)=2m$ as valid inferences from this assumption.
-In particular,
+In deed, assume to the contrary that $m < p$ holds.
+It follows that $k = 1$.
+If the equation $\sigma(p^k)=2m$ holds, then we obtain

 $$2m=\sigma(p^k)=p+1$$